International Residential College: Membership

 International Residential College residents can be of any year at the university (as opposed to many other residence halls, where restrictions are placed based on the year of the student).
 All students, whether they are returning upperclassmen, incoming First Years, transfer students, or exchange students, must apply to be able to live in the IRC.

 Architecture

-The different houses awithin the International Residential College feature different styles due to wide timespans in-between the construction of each residence.
+The different houses within the International Residential College feature different styles due to wide timespans in-between the construction of each residence.
 Morea House, influenced highly by Jeffersonian architecture, features a recessed second-story veranda with Tuscan columns and an exposed structural arcade in the front room.
 The former Sprigg Lane residence halls which include the Munford, Gwathmey, Yen, and Hoxton house, were built in a Neo-Georgian style with a light application of Jeffersonian detail.

 Dorms/Houses

 Munford and Gwathmey Houses

 Mary Munford and Roberta Gwathmey are two interconnected buildings located on Emmet Street, near the Memorial Gym.